Jagrati1213/ineuron/README.md

 # Hackathon
-This project is for Hackathon
+This project was Teammate project.\
+my role on that was design some sections.
 ### used language
 - Html
 - CSS